 IBS symptoms vary but are most commonly stomach pain and bowel problems, including diarrhoea and/or constipation.
 You may find that your symptoms sometimes disappear, only to flare-up when you’re stressed or after eating certain foods.

-In some cases, IBS symptoms can be difficult to deal with, especially if they’re severe.
+In some cases, IBS symptoms like abdominal pain can be difficult to deal with, especially if they’re severe.

 There’s no cure for IBS.
 However, lifestyle changes, diet and, if required, medication and counselling can help control IBS symptoms.